lynnfaraday/aresmush.com/_root/fs3/fs3.3/tweaking-fs3.md

 * Characters who start out as newbie/apprentice type characters are going to be very frustrated if they're expecting the Hero's Journey and you're enforcing a more realistic rate of advancement.
 Talk to these players ahead of time to set appropriate expectations.
 * If you limit chargen points too much *and* enforce a slow progression model, you're basically begging people to min/max their skills in chargen.
-* It's a bit jarring to restrict starting levels in chargen ("sorry, you don't have enough experience to justify a rating 6 in that skill") and then let characters advance to level 6 in a few months of game play.
+* It's a bit jarring to restrict starting levels in chargen ("sorry, you don't have enough background experience to justify a rating 6 in that skill") and then let characters advance to level 6 in a few months of game play.
 * Carrot on a stick model works best when people start off at low levels (as MMOs/tabletop RPGs do).
 When you let people start as experts and *still* expect continuous advancement, you can quicly reach godlike power levels.
 It can also lead to some glaring disparities between veteran characters and people fresh out of chargen. (the "dino effect")
 * Reward-based advancement can lead to OOC sour grapes if people are unable/unwilling to do certain things due to time/temperment/etc.  It can also create a have/have-not splintering of power levels.